-As a parent, you will do everything possible to protect your children.
-Unfortunately, most parents often fail to notice the various health hazards present right in their home.
-Indoor air, which is two to five times more contaminated than the outdoor air, is one such health concern for everyone at home, especially the tiny tots.
+As a parent, you will likely be prepared to do everything possible to protect your children.
+Unfortunately, many parents aren't aware of the health hazards present right in their home.
+Indoor air, which is two to five times more contaminated than the outdoor air, is one such health concern for everyone at home, especially tiny tots.

 Babies are particularly susceptible to indoor air pollution because their immune system is underdeveloped.
-Besides, children under the age of 24 months often spend most of their time in their room, exposing themselves to air contaminants almost 24/7.
-Constant exposure to these contaminants can lead to several health issues such as irritation of the eyes, nose and throat, headaches, dizziness, fatigue, and even asthma.
+Children under the age of 24 months also often spend most of their time in their room.
+Constant exposure to contaminants can lead to several health issues such as irritation of the eyes, nose and throat, headaches, dizziness, fatigue, and even asthma.

 Apart from mites, dust particles, pollen, dander, and mold are also tossed in the air when you clean the bedding daily.
 These air pollutants can lead to serious health problems such as asthma or even bronchitis.
 Hypoallergenic bedding can be used to curtail these contaminants and improve the air quality in your child's bedroom.